 Transport in Madrid

-One thing is getting somewhere to spend your time in Madrid (we’ve written an article about that here) and another thing is actually making your way around to properly sight see the city and not only (you can easily reach Aranjuez for instance).
+One thing is getting somewhere to spend your time in Madrid and another thing is actually making your way around to properly sight see the city and not only (you can easily reach Aranjuez for instance).
 The monthly tickets will cover also the buses and Cercanías and underground.
 The city is very much well covered by either of the three, so any location you want to reach is available.

 What you’ll really need to save up if you’ll be there for at least a week